CodeJonesW/Wills_Blog/assets/blog-posts/differentiating-myself.md

 ## Answering my own questions 🙋🏻‍♂️

-1. I love to learn new technologies all the time but quantifying that learning in a way that proves it remotely is difficult.
+1. I love to learn new technologies but quantifying that learning in a way that proves it remotely is difficult.
 Acquiring official certifications seems to be a good way to do this.
 I have decided to start with the AWS Cloud Practitioner certificate.

 2. Fortunately the #1 answer also helps with this question.
 Certificates are a way to quantify my skills and experience in a way that is easily digestible for hiring managers.